 The Subject Aircraft

 The subject aircraft is very important for the environmental portrait.
 Background detail helps define your subject’s aircraft features better but you need to be focused on the subject.
 You need to create a harmonious bond between the subject and its background that is how you will get the perfect environmental portrait.
-Many a times you will notice that subject airplanes are not just beasty machines but they have a story to tell, it might be a special aircraft, a decorated warplane, a technological marvel and there can be many more such aspects to them and through environmental portraits it is very important that you bring out them out.
+Many times you will notice those subject airplanes are not just beasty machines but they have a story to tell, it might be a special aircraft, a decorated warplane, a technological marvel and there can be many more such aspects to them and through environmental portraits, it is very important that you bring out them out.

 Preparation for the Shoot

 Preparation is most of the battle with an environmental portrait that is why it is very important to pre-visualize the image that you are planning to click.
-The problem with aircrafts as subjects is that they come with a limited time and have very little attention spans.
-You can be often restricted by the changes in lightening, the foot traffic on the location and there are many more factors that can ambush your shot.
+The problem with aircraft as subjects is that they come with a limited time and have very little attention spans.
+You can be often restricted by the changes in lighting, the foot traffic on the location and there are many more factors that can ambush your shot.
 One needs to utilize the restricted amount of time in the most efficient way.
-Also shooting in a where subject has spent most of the time is the best because of the comfortability that the subject experiences in the place and that make the portrait come alive.
+Also shooting in a where the subject has spent most of the time is the best because of the comfortability that the subject experiences in the place and that make the portrait come alive.
 The background needs to be sober as cluttered background can take away the attention from the subject and destroy the theme.

 People visualize about the sky when they hear about airplanes.
 You need to comprehend that fact.
 Bald skies are not much of use as they make the environmental portrait look blunt.
 Clouds are your best friend.
 You always see planes coming out of clouds in the movies as they enhance the subject and bring depth within.
 So clouds are natural elements that you would want to include in your shot.
 If you have lot clouds shoot wide, and if vice versa then shoot tight angles and position yourself so as to incorporate the few clouds available.
 Give motion to stills.
-This is essential while shooting parked aircrafts or aircrafts in motion.
-In the photos they are always frozen but in our minds aircrafts are moving, flying through the air.
+This is essential while shooting parked aircraft or aircraft in motion.
+In the photos, they are always frozen but in our minds aircraft are moving, flying through the air.
 If the aircraft is parked shoot from a low vantage point, that way you will get more of the sky.
 If the aircraft is in flight blur the prop which will give a sense of motion to the environmental portrait you are trying to click.
-Also you should not be afraid of capturing environmental portraits with an increased ISO setting on your camera.
+Also, you should not be afraid of capturing environmental portraits with an increased ISO setting on your camera.
 Increasing the ISO settings will help you shoot environmental portraits at faster shutter speeds.
 It is useful when clicking environmental portraits in low light conditions.

 Post Processing of the Environmental Portrait

 The climax of creating an environmental portrait is after the capture.
 Some amount of post-processing is inevitable when shooting environmental portraits.
-Post processing is a very important part of any kind of photography.
+Post-processing is a very important part of any kind of photography.
 It includes editing and recovering the lost details of the portrait.
 Mostly cropping or color correction can support the role of background or props in your portrait.